NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Before deciding where to store your wine, it’s important to understand the key factors that affect wine preservation:

 2. Humidity: Proper humidity prevents cork shrinkage, which can lead to wine spoilage through oxidation.
+For more on maintaining the right environment, see our wine storage humidity guide and explore our selection of wine cellar humidifiers to help create the ideal storage environment.
 If your storage space is too dry, using a wine cellar humidifier can help maintain the right conditions for long-term preservation.

 3. Light: Wine should be kept away from direct sunlight and strong artificial light, as UV rays can degrade its flavor and aroma.